BRITTEN SINFONIA OPUS PRIZE WINNER JANUARY 2019

 Support the Britten Sinfonia through the ‘Musically Gifted’ programme

 The Hurricane is a piece based upon elemental forces.
 Fire, Water and Wind reflect the non-stop chaos and turmoil that seem inevitable as part of our existence, but are also anchors to the land, reminding us of the vast stillness that is all around us.
-Sung by Chanae Curtis, this three part song cycle will be performed during the first half of 2019.
+Sung by Chanae Curtis, this three part song cycle is planned to be performed during late 2019.
 Stay tuned for updates.

 Here is a preview of one of the movements: